-The second problem is that it encourages us use them to take a simple photo or send a video to a friend.
-It's like we don't look good enough naturally, with the NORMAL flaws on our skin (pimples, dark circles, pores, etc).
+The second issue is that it encourages us use them to take a simple photo or send a video to a friend.
+It's like we don't look good enough naturally, with the NORMAL flaws on our skin (pimples, dark circles, pores, etc.).

 😥 The trivialization of filters really impacts our self-confidence since it skews what we see on the screen.
 We will never look as "good" as what we see in our phone.

 Filters are sometimes cute; they add freckles, huge eyes and even little cat ears.
 Nevertheless, many of them subtly distort our faces.
 From a plumper upper lip, a thinner nose, to enhanced cheekbones...
 Instagram's filters have become a form of real plastic surgery when applied, meaning it then becomes impossible to love our body and face without filters.
 The fact that they change our appearances, while remaining discreet, contributes to the increase of complexes.

 >>> Find out how you can transform your limiting beliefs

 Instagram is one of the worst social networks for mental health

 It provokes the fear of not being good enough